Truntrun98/E-commerce-transaction-purchasing-analysis/README.md

   - **Feature selection issues** (e.g., irrelevant or redundant features).
   - **Lack of enough meaningful data patterns** that the model can learn from.

+# General conclusion:
+After applying three different modeling methods to predict purchase amount, the results were not promising.
+Given the lack of strong predictive power, I have decided to take the main raw dataset into Power BI for visualization.
+This will allow me to analyze trends, uncover patterns, and make predictions based on historical records.